- Clark Arts Building Guidelines

 Practice room usage is a privilege, and it is imperative that the rooms and the equipment in the rooms (including pianos) be treated with the utmost care and used only for music practice.
 Privileges will be revoked for any student abusing the practice rooms or the pianos.
 Due to Title IV laws you are not permitted to cover the windows of the practice rooms or lock the doors while in use.

 Pianos – Pianos are one of the single most expensive pieces of equipment that the department owns.
 They are expensive to purchase and expensive to maintain.
 It goes without saying that students, faculty, and staff treat these instruments with great care and respect!
 Please keep the following guidelines in mind when using one of the pianos on campus:

 Piano/Practice Room Guidelines:

 - Practice rooms are to be used only by students that are enrolled in private lessons.
-Students not enrolled in private lessons may use available practice rooms to prepare for other RC coursework or to prepare for auditions for RC productions.
+Students not enrolled in private lessons may use available practice rooms to prepare for other RU coursework or to prepare for auditions for RU productions.
 However, precedence will be given to students enrolled in lessons.

 - Please limit your use of a practice room to 60 minutes at any one time so that others may have the chance to practice, too.

 - Practice rooms should only be used for practicing music.
 Please find another space if you are studying something other than music.